raquelmrti/vite-pinia-firebase-bluuweb-1/README.md

   - **IMPORTANT:** We must use `where("user", "==", auth.currentUser.uid)` in the database query so it only gets the documents from the currently authenticated user.
 - Used the `$reset` method in the user store to reset the data in the database store when the user logs out.
 - Made the `addUrl` function to add documents to our urls collection via an HTML input.
+- Made the `deleteUrl` function to delete documents from our urls collection.
+We made sure to verify that the document being deleted belongs to the currently authenticated user, though it's still not fully secure yet.